Omerdogan3/AllPawsInn/README.md

 List of things to be fixed, or implemented on the application:
    * Making the booking bars in the grid view of the boarding screen, interactable (e.g. "right click should open a dropdown which lets the user to select an action like check-in/out, or edit") (an example can be found in the Screenshots/Prototypes folder)

-   * Adding a dropdown to the payment page which lets the user to select extra items to add to the cost (e.g. "nails, grooming,              etc.")

    * Adding a basic stats page (an example can be found in the Screenshots/Old Software folder)

    * Adding Alert/Notification boxes to the main screen (an example can be found in the Screenshots/Prototypes folder)

-   * Making a better design for pages like booking, new booking, and payment

    * Adding an admin panel where user can change default values like DaycareRate, BoardingRate, Discount, etc.